 Ensuring your vehicles are in top condition also ensures the safety of your driver and the motoring public.
 But accidents do happen, and handling accident reports and repairs is also a part of fleet management.
 Accident management can include driver training and disciplinary action after an at-fault incident.

 Tire management also falls under maintenance and safety.
-Properly inflated tires can save a fleet money, up to 11 cents per gallon, as well as extend tire life by 4,700 miles, according to the U.S. Department of Transportation (DOT).3.
-Asset Management
+Properly inflated tires can save a fleet money, up to 11 cents per gallon, as well as extend tire life by 4,700 miles, according to the U.S. Department of Transportation (DOT).

 Asset management is essential, too.
 Understanding the lifecycle of your vehicles, including when is the best time to replace them, saves a fleet money in unscheduled repairs and vehicle breakdowns.
-Newer vehicles are more efficient, but understanding the cost savings on fuel and maintenance compared to the investment in a new vehicle is essential.4.
-Fuel Management
+Newer vehicles are more efficient, but understanding the cost savings on fuel and maintenance compared to the investment in a new vehicle is essential.

 Next, let’s look at fuel.
 While fuel prices currently are not the highest we’ve seen in the past decade, they are still a top fleet-related expense.
 Knowing when, where, and how much your vehicles are fueling up each time can help a company spot trends and discrepancies.